fleschutz/PowerShell/README.md

 📁 PowerShell Scripts for Files & Folders
 ------------------------------------------
+* [clear-recycle-bin.ps1](Scripts/clear-recycle-bin.ps1) - removes the content of the recycle bin folder (can not be undo!)
 * [cd-desktop.ps1](Scripts/cd-desktop.ps1) - go to the user's desktop folder
 * [cd-docs.ps1](Scripts/cd-docs.ps1) - go to the user's documents folder
 * [cd-downloads.ps1](Scripts/cd-downloads.ps1) - go to the user's downloads folder